 Day 1: Arrive & Welcome (Dhanteras)

 Begin your Diwali celebration with a hug from India’s busy cities.
-Kick your adventure off in the capital – Delhi, Mumbai, or Kolkata — where the frenzy of Dhanteras, the primary day of Diwali, is on full display in the streets.
-On this day, locals throng markets such as Delhi’s Chandni Chowk or Mumbai’s Crawford Market to buy gold, silver, or kitchen utensils that are believed to attract luck and wealth.
+Begin your Diwali celebration in India’s busy cities.
+Start in Delhi, Mumbai, or Kolkata.
+On Dhanteras, the first day of Diwali, the streets come alive with energy.
+Locals crowd markets like Chandni Chowk in Delhi or Crawford Market in Mumbai.
+They shop for gold, silver, and utensils, as these items are thought to bring good luck and wealth.
+Visiting these markets during Diwali is the best way to soak in the festive spirit.
 This is the perfect time to hit up these locations if you want to truly immerse yourself in Diwali.

 When night falls, wander through streets aglow with the soft flicker of diyas (earthen lamps) and vibrant rangoli designs adorning doorsteps.
 Oh, and be sure to snap dozens of photos for your Diwali highlights cover for Instagram.
 This is the only time of the year when your eyes will be treated to intricate and colourful rangoli patterns, so you’ll want to immortalise every moment!